thinking-with-computers/ludus-spec/README.md

 Property access on any value that is not a hashmap returns `nil`.

 ##### Unresolved design decision: namespaces
 Unstated here but completely anticipated is that a module/namespace/whatever is just a script which returns a hashmap.
-Suppose `foo.ld` consists of `#{:inc add(1, _), :dec sub(_, 1)}`.
+Suppose `foo.ld` consists of `@{:inc add(1, _), :dec sub(_, 1)}`.
 So in `bar.ld` we write `foo = import ("foo.ld)`. `foo:inc (1) &=> 2`, yay!
 But you fatfinger a thing, and write `foo :inx (1)`, and you get `nil is not a function`.
 That's not any better than JavaScript!
 So perhaps we have a special kind of hashmap, a namespace (`ns`), that has usefully different behaviour: it's exactly like a hashmap, except that if you try to access something on it that doesn't exist, you get an error.
 In our little example: `inx is not defined in namespace Foo`.

 That would give us a syntactical form something like: